Leoloh/Mining-Financial-Articles/01 - Project/Mining Financial Articles.Rmd

 ## Mining Financial Articles

 The tm.plugin.webmining connects to online feeds to retrieve news articles based on a keyword.
-For example, performing WebCorpus(GoogleFinanceSource("NASDAQ:MSFT"))) allows us to retrieve the 20 most recent articles related to the Microsoft (MSFT) stock.
+For example, performing WebCorpus(GoogleFinanceSource("NASDAQ:MSFT"))) allows me to retrieve the 20 most recent articles related to the Microsoft (MSFT) stock.

 In this project I will retrieve recent articles relevant to seven major technology stocks: Microsoft, Apple, Google, Amazon, Facebook, Yahoo, and Netflix.